emacsmirror/brf/README.md

 * [Cursor motion undo](#markdown-header-cursor-motion-undo)
 * [Easy window management](#markdown-header-easy-window-management)

-However, these functions have been implemented in an Emacs-style - which means they respond to prefix args and where they override Emacs functions, they live on the Emacs key bindings as well as the original Brief keys.
+However they have been implemented in an Emacs-style.
+This means the functions respond to prefix args and where they override Emacs functions, they live on the Emacs key bindings as well as the original Brief keys.

 Moreover, functionality has been extended to those parts of Emacs that were never part of Brief.
-For example, text cut/copied in line or column-mode can be saved/recalled in registers etc.
+For example, text cut/copied in line or column-mode can be saved/recalled in registers.

-Also some functionality was never part of Brief nor Emacs, for example List All Bookmarks, and the mode uses the prefix C-c C-b for such commands.
+Also some functionality was never part of Brief nor Emacs (for example `List Bookmarks`) and the mode uses the prefix `C-c C-b` for such commands.

 ## Setup